-For the Motatapu race, I believe it’s really helpful to get out there, do the distance and time on the bike, and build the belief that you can make it.
+I’m going to talk about the triathlon event at the Motatapu, but the same principles can be applied to any event.
+For the tri, I believe it’s really helpful to get out there, do the distance and time on the bike, and build the belief that you can make it.
 And remember, on race day you’re always more capable than you think.

 The open water swim is held at Glendhu Bay, where it is normally three to four degrees colder than Wanaka township.
 If the lake is cold and it looks to be a cold day, make sure you have more than your compulsory layers in your kit.
 I use arm warmers and a vest as they are light and will stop wind-chill, but are easy to take off if you get hot.

-You can lose a lot of time in the last eight kilometres of the course, if you’re not comfortable riding through rivers.
+You can lose a lot of time in the last eight kilometers of the course, if you’re not comfortable riding through rivers.
 This is worth practicing.
 Every year is different and in places the rivers might sometimes be too high to ride, but normally it’s pretty dry at this time of the year and the rivers won’t be too bad.
 Still, you do need to build the confidence to cross them.
-Try to get through this section of the course pre-race day and pick your lines.
+Try to get through this section of the course pre-race day and work out your lines ahead of time.

 Braden’s Macpac Must Have:

-My Hightail Rain Anorak jacket.
-It’s super high-tech, seam sealed, comfortable for riding and a great fit.
+My Transition Rain Jacket.
+It’s super high-tech, lightweight and comfortable for riding.
 It always passes the gear test.
 It’s great when you get out of the swim and you are a bit cold, which happens a lot.
 I really like riding in it because it doesn’t feel weighty at all.